Emmy-github-webdev/emma-pbl/aws/Cloudformation/cloudformation.md

 # What is ClodFormation?

-AWS cloudFormation provides users with a simple way to create and mange a collection of Amazon web service (AWS)nresources by provisioning and updating them in a predictable way.
+AWS cloudFormation provides users with a simple way to create and mange a collection of Amazon web service (AWS) resources by provisioning and updating them in a predictable way.
 AWS CloudFormation enables you to manage your complete infrastructure or AWS resources in a text file.
 In simple terms, it allows you to create and model your infrastructure and applications without having to perform actions manually.

 <br>